Matt-Jones-Developer/function-store/README.md

 As a developer it is easy to build new client schemas that would create as many structured store sections, folders and product content as required by the end user.
 Sadly I ran out of time to implement the cart component but will definitely continue development on this to get all the features that I wanted to complete.

-Design wise, I tried to match the the site as best I could with the resources I had (next.js bugs included) and the time allocated.
+Design wise, I tried to match the site as best I could with the resources I had (next.js bugs included) and the time allocated.

 I added a hero title, tagline and 'shop now' CTA section, which I felt the site needed - However I realise the importance of matching a designer or clients design specifications so please treat it as another way of me trying to stand out and make a bold UX decision, rather than simply ignoring the project design in favour of personal choice.
 I would always follow the project brief to the line.